 So, the question I get asked often is… why did this tooth cracked now?
 The answer is seldom straightforward.
 Aside from an obvious blow to the mouth from playing sports, a fist-fight, or an accident, other factors that cause cracked teeth are more insidious: grinding your teeth when you sleep, large fillings which can compromise the integrity of the tooth, eating popcorn, chewing nuts and hard candy are all common, every day causes for broken teeth.
 And of course, the natural aging process.

-While not every person presents a typical symptom, dentists can sometimes foretell during a routine examination and review of dental history if large fillings need replacement.
+While not every person presents a typical symptom, dentists in Guilford can sometimes foretell during a routine examination and review of dental history if large fillings need replacement.
 Hygienists may alert the doctor if the gums are unusually swollen or if a certain tooth has a ‘catch’ or even if there is an actual crack noticeable.
 Although X-rays may or may not show a small crack, magnification of the area under surgical loops or intra-oral camera may reveal if there is something going on.
 It is always best to address dental issues before there is an emergency.

 If preventive treatment is not done or if you present with an emergency, the course of action is to first evaluate the type of crack: